 I say “probably” in the title of this section because there are a whole host of considerations before taking the jump into working for yourself.

-Whilst this happens, we’re slowing seeing a shift in society towards smaller businesses and people going out on their own, and the internet is greatly aiding in this revolution of sorts.
+Whilst this happens, we’re slowly seeing a shift in society towards smaller businesses and people going out on their own, and the internet is greatly aiding in this revolution of sorts.

 But don’t jump into anything yet.